c-atagec/myblog/content/blog/8-ways-to-clone-vue-object-and-make-it-non-reactive.md

 tags = ["block","css","display","google-fonts","inline","inline-block","local-fonts","none","vue-3","vue-3-project-setup","vue-cli-4","vuejs",]
 +++

-This is a page about »8 Ways to Clone Vue Object and Make It Non Reactive«.

 Today, we are going to learn how to clone a reactive object into a non-reactive one, so we can use it in our application without worrying about its reactiveness.

 Without further ado, let's jump right in.